Tel:

 1. See fig 1 -the setup position

 2. Once capsized, reach around the boat and up to the sky.
-The higher the better, it will give you more leverage against the water..
-Ideally your paddle should be horizontal, but experienced rollers can roll with a paddle at 45 degrees to the water or even vertical, which provides very little lift.
+The higher the better, it will give you more leverage against the water.
+Ideally your paddle should be horizontal,and just below the surface of the water, but experienced rollers can roll with a paddle at 45 degrees to the water or even vertical, which provides very little lift.

 Move the paddle so that it is at 90 degrees to the boat.
-This is where to C to C roll starts.
+This is where the C to C roll starts.

 With the paddle high in the water, sweep the paddle across from left to right( for r.h.s paddlers) down into water and across the boat.
 Follow it with your eyes.
 This is key to the roll.
 Following the leading blade's progress through the water will ensure your head stays low and does not surface too soon.